 By now you know that there are tons of ways to use video to influence your audience.
-Whether you want to pump up your sales reps or teach a complex process – video gives you options.
+Whether you want to make a video to pump up your sales reps or teach a complex process, media gives you options.

-Once you have identified your goal, the next step is to figure out what type of video will get you there—such as if vidoes are even to right choice
+Once you have identified your goal, the next step is to figure out what type of media will get you there—such as if vidoes are even to right choice

 When a new product and offering are going live it’s important to get the word out to as many people as possible, in the clearest way possible.
 That’s why Stryker wanted to explore video options.

-Goal: Pump up sales reps and increase motivation to sell a newly revived line of products
+Goal: to pump up sales reps and increase motivation to sell a line of products

 Stryker uses 3D animation to showcase their products.
 In this particular video, they couple 3D animation with motion graphics to create a hype up video to encourage sales reps to sell a revived line of surfaces.
 3D has a way of helping you visually dissect information.